YB (band): Other successes (2003–2011)

 YB won the WPMA (World Peace Music Award) in 2003 for their activities in 2002 promoting human rights, and through a concert in North Korea called "Oh Unification Korea".
 This is the first time a rock band has performed officially in North Korea.

 Following YB's rise to being the foremost rock band in Korea, Yoon Do-hyun began to host TV shows such as Yoon Do-hyun's Love Letter (2002-2008) and grow as a celebrity in Korean media.
 In 2007, YB performed at the SXSW music festival held in Austin Texas, being the first Korean band to do so.
 YB continued to release various albums and tour extensively within Korea.
 In 2005 they were the first Korean band to tour Europe, returning to a crowded Trafalgar Square in London in 2008.

 In 2009 they embarked on the Warped Tour in the USA.
 Following a friendship developed from 2005, YB began to include Scott Hellowell from England as a special guest guitarist for concerts in the summer and eventually winter, (2008-2010).
 This relationship progressed into the band inviting him to become a full-time official band member in 2011.
 His official induction to the band was later televised in Yoon Do-hyun's MUST music TV show.

 Continued popularity (2011–present)

 In 2011, YB joined a cast of seven artists who provided the original line up for MBC's I Am a Singer, a TV show which proved to be a cultural phenomenon in Korea and across Asia that year winning many awards.
 This led to YB's second wave of huge success, at the same time the show also instated Yoon Do-hyun as its host.
 As a result of a second rise to major popularity, YB performed in several overseas concerts including China, Japan and America.

 YB are regular headliners at many of the biggest Korean rock festivals such as Pentaport and Busan International Rock Festival.
 YB performed in Pyongyang on April 1, 2018.
 They contributed a cover of the Metallica song "Sad But True" to the charity tribute album The Metallica Blacklist, released in September 2021.

+On September 19, 2024, it was announced that Scott Hellowell will leave the group in October.